YonatanSas/Game-Of-Life/README.md

 This implementation relies on the Java Swing library for creating the graphical user interface.

-## Contributing

-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## Acknowledgments

 - This implementation is based on John Conway's Game of Life cellular automaton simulation.
 - The code structure and GUI design were inspired by various Game of Life implementations available online.

-Feel free to customize the README file further based on your specific implementation details and preferences.